jskierbi/sample-lollipop-transitions/README.md

 # sample-gridview-select
-Android gridview item selection example
+Android gridview with item selection example

 Shows how to select ImageView items in GridView with choice modes.